 Mayflower is a planned 10,000-acre mixed-use development with residential, resort, recreation, and commercial components.
 It's still under development but already bringing new energy and investment to the valley.
 If you're considering long-term appreciation and the direction of the market, Mayflower is worth understanding.

-Real questions from people relocating to Heber Valley.
-Short answers, no fluff.
+Questions from people relocating to Heber Valley.

 Wasatch County reports low crime rates compared with Wasatch Front metro areas.
 Residents often describe a small-town feel where neighbors know each other.
 Current crime data is published by the Utah Department of Public Safety in the Crime in Utah dashboards — the most recent five-year totals have Wasatch County tracking below state and national averages on both violent and property crime.